ros2/ros2_documentation/source/index.rst

 * :doc:`Feature Ideas <Feature-Ideas>`

-  - Ideas for features that are coming soon
+  - Ideas for nice-to-have features that are not under active development

 * :doc:`Roadmap <Roadmap>`